Monday, March 28, 2016

 Note: The original recipe says do not try to cut this in half.
 We have found that halving it works just fine, but be sure to use a small pan like an 8" round or else the cake will be too thin.

-Source: the recipes of Lucy Webb Hayes, originally from Practical Cooking and Dinner Giving, Mary Newton Foote Henderson (attr.
-Eliza Brown), 1877
+Source: the recipes of Lucy Webb Hayes, originally from Practical Cooking and Dinner Giving, Mary Newton Foote Henderson, 1877.
+Foote credits to this recipe to Eliza Brown.

 We at A Book of Cookrye have twice featured first lady recipes before (see here and here).
 However, this recipe predates the country's interest in what Mrs. The President was cooking.
-At the time, publishing first lady recipes all over magazines wasn't the reader draw it is today.
+When Lucy Hayes was (in)famously serving lemonade instead of liquor in the White House, publishing first lady recipes all over magazines wasn't the reader draw it is today.

 We may have oversoftened the butter.